estoicodev/website-mauricodev/content/pages/portfolio/project-2.md

 date: '2019-04-30'
 thumb_image_alt: A cover of pokeballs
 image: /images/background-carta-pokemon.jpg
-image_alt: An orange on a blue background
+image_alt: A cover of pokeballs
 seo:
   title: Project Title 2
   description: This is the project 2 description